ampache/ampache.org-api/docs/api-changelog.md

 * NEW API functions
   * Api::live_stream (get a radio stream by id)
   * Api::live_streams
-* Api::stream Added type 'podcast_episode' ('podcast' to be removed in Ampache 6.0.0)
+* Api::stream Added type 'podcast_episode' ('podcast' to be removed in Ampache6)
 * Add 'time' and 'size' to all podcast_episode responses

 ### Changed